 Doing your research in advance will be the most important thing of all.

-However, at this point, we just want you to think about these kinds of points to help you in your early decision.
+However, at this point, we just want you to think about these kinds of points to help you with your early decision.

 - Be aware that this is classed as being a large dog, so they do have some strength.